 - Fruits rich in pectin such as apples, grapes, strawberries and citrus fruits.

-If you’re concerned about your cholesterol, and want to find out more about your current levels, arrange an appointment with your GP.
+Finally, if you’re concerned about your cholesterol, and want to find out more about your current levels, arrange an appointment with your GP.